Zi Teng: Events

 Stop All Violence Against Sex Workers (December 2005) – At the 6th World Trade Organization Ministerial Conference in Hong Kong, Zi Teng marched from Wanchai with different overseas sex worker organisations to demonstrate the solidarity and unity among sex workers, to urge to stop any kind of violence against sex workers.
 They mark the 3rd International Day to End Violence Against Sex Workers (17 December) with this protest.

-Out in the Sun (May 2004) – An international forum held in Hong Kong with the aim of bringing together sex workers, trade unionists, activists, academics and legislators from countries spanning 4 continents.
+Out in the Sun (May 2004) – An international forum held in Hong Kong with the aim of bringing together sex workers, trade unionists, activists, academics and legislators from countries spanning four continents.
 Topics such as the stigma facing sex workers, rights protection of sex workers, legislation and legal issues were shared and discussed.

 First Hong Kong Sex Culture Festival (August 2006) – The sex culture festival held outside the Legislative Council building with the theme of "Harmony within diversity, saying no to prejudice and building up a harmonious diversified society".
 It attracted couples and families as well as rejections from the authorities.

 'My Sex Life': photo exhibition of sex workers (End 2003 to beginning of 2004) – This photo exhibition was held in places such as the Hong Kong Cultural Centre and Second Floor Gallery Café.
 The exhibition consists of photos taken by sex workers of their working places, offering a glimpse of their life and surroundings.
 The photos were later published.
 The album and exhibition received a good response from the public.

-The Ins and Outs of Sex Work and the Law (October 2006) – Jointly organised by Zi Teng and the Social Sciences Faculty of CityU, this one-day seminar brings together sex workers from different countries in the world, such as Australia, Germany, New Zealand, Sweden and the UK.
+The Ins and Outs of Sex Work and the Law (October 2006) – Jointly organised by Zi Teng and the Social Sciences Faculty of the City University of Hong Kong, this one-day seminar brings together sex workers from different countries, including Australia, Germany, New Zealand, Sweden and the United Kingdom.
 The aim of this seminar was to examine the legal frameworks of different countries; advocating the rights of sex workers.

-First Hong Kong Sex Worker's Film Festival (11/08/06 – 13/08/06) – Hosted by Zi Teng, this 3-day film festival aims to promote a better understanding of Sex Workers in Asia by showcasting films made by sex workers themselves, or in conjunction of a director.
+First Hong Kong Sex Worker's Film Festival (11/08/06 – 13/08/06) – Hosted by Zi Teng, this 3-day film festival aimed to promote a better understanding of sex workers in Asia by showcasing films made by sex workers themselves, or in conjunction with a director.